nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 ## 4.2 - Query data on S3 compatible object storage with EXTERNAL TABLE

 - `OPENROWSET` is cool for infrequent access, but if you want to layer on SQL Server security or use statistics on the data in the external data source, let's create an external table.
 This first requires defining an external file format.
-In this example, its CSV
+In this example, its CSV again.

 1. **Create and EXTERNAL FILE FORMAT**